Lewdcario/2xLeap/README.md

 -   I did not create tests for throttling and authentication due to time constraints, but one can verify the authentication is working by visiting / (public) and /items (protected).
 The tests will demonstrate the routes work, or you can add @Public() to test it yourself.
 -   Sensitive information is in `.env`, but in a real project, much of this would remain a protected secret, naturally
 -   For caching, I would seriously consider redis, but I used in memory DB and caching for this project

+## Known Issues

 -   There's an issue where after adding package files, the tests don't want to run anymore, switching to SWC didn't resolve this.
+I included pictures so in case that happens it is still demonstrated that the tests passed
-E2E tests are temporarily broken and I don't want to waste significantly more time fixing that right now, so just pretend it works, please.
+-   E2E tests are temporarily broken and I don't want to waste significantly more time fixing that right now, so just pretend it works, please.
+-   Some conflicts with Prettier and ESLint

 ## Demonstration of Tests working